WellthCare

-The question of how healthcare benefits handle mental health parity-and specifically what services are covered-is one of the most critical for both employers and employees in today’s benefits landscape.
-At its core, mental health parity means that health plans cannot impose stricter financial requirements or treatment limitations on mental health and substance use disorder benefits than they do on medical and surgical benefits.
-This is not a nice-to-have; it is federal law under the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, reinforced by the Affordable Care Act (ACA) and enforced by the Departments of Labor, Health and Human Services, and Treasury.
+The question of how healthcare benefits handle mental health parity—and specifically what services are covered—is a critical one for both employers and employees.
+At its core, mental health parity means health plans can't impose stricter financial requirements or treatment limits on mental health and substance use disorder benefits than they do on medical and surgical care.
+This isn't a nice-to-have; it's federal law under the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, reinforced by the Affordable Care Act (ACA) and enforced by the Departments of Labor, Health and Human Services, and Treasury.

-Most employer-sponsored group health plans-whether fully insured through a carrier like Aetna or Cigna, or self-funded through a TPA-must comply with parity if they offer mental health or substance use disorder benefits.
+Most employer-sponsored group health plans—whether fully insured through a carrier like Aetna or Cigna, or self-funded through a TPA—must comply with parity if they offer mental health or substance use disorder benefits.
 If your plan covers outpatient surgery visits with a $20 copay, it must also cover outpatient therapy visits with no more than a $20 copay.
-If there is no annual dollar limit on medical benefits, there cannot be one on mental health benefits.
-This is the core of parity.
+If there's no annual dollar limit on medical benefits, there can't be one on mental health benefits.
+That's the core of parity.

 What Mental Health Services Are Typically Covered?

 Under most compliant plans, covered services fall into several broad categories.
-While specific plan documents vary, the following are standard inclusions under MHPAEA and essential health benefits requirements for ACA-compliant plans:
+Specific plan documents vary, but these are standard under MHPAEA and ACA essential health benefits:

 • Outpatient mental health therapy - Individual, group, and family psychotherapy sessions with licensed providers (e.g., psychologists, clinical social workers, licensed professional counselors).